India–United States relations: After the rise of the BJP (2014–present)

 On October 27, 2020, US and India signed a military agreement on sharing sensitive satellite data.
 The Basic Exchange and Cooperation Agreement, or BECA, allows the US's strategic partners to access a range of sensitive geospatial and aeronautical data which is useful for military actions.
 In December 2020, US India Business Council president Nisha Desai Biswal claimed that the ties between the two nations will continue and grow stronger in 2021, as the Biden administration would prioritize their trade deals for a prospering economic relationship.
 In December 2022, based on BECA, the United States provided real-time location information of the PLA soldiers to help India fight China, during the confrontation in Arunachal Pradesh.

 Observer reactions

 US Chairman of the Joint Chiefs of Staff Mike Mullen encouraged stronger military ties between the two nations, and said that "India has emerged as an increasingly important strategic partner [of the US]".
 In 2010, US Undersecretary of State William J. Burns also said, "Never has there been a moment when India and America mattered more to each other."

 In the wake of the 2025 India–Pakistan conflict, Indian Member of Parliament Shashi Tharoor expressed concern that US President Donald Trump made a false equivalence between India and Pakistan by equating the perpetrator with the victim in the aftermath of the terrorist incident in Kashmir.

+Post interim trade agreement

+Following this economic agreement between the two countries, the strategic cooperation grew tighter.
+On 16, February 2026, it was reported that India seized three Iranian oil tankers, that were sanctioned by the US.